Easy vegan chocolate chip cookies

 - All purpose flour

-- Brown sugar – Light brown sugar and dark brown sugar are both fine.
-You can also use half brown sugar and half white sugar if you’d like.
-I just love the taste of cookies with all brown sugar.
+- Sugar - I use both granulated white sugar and brown sugar.
+Light brown sugar and dark brown sugar are both fine.
+You can also use half brown sugar and half white sugar if you'd like.
 You can also substitute coconut sugar for brown sugar, but the flavor will be different.

 - Vanilla extract